Etymology of Arab: In Hebrew

+The Bible Kings I 10:15 also refers to the 'Kings of Ereb' - וְכׇל־מַלְכֵ֥י הָעֶ֖רֶב.
+This is in context of a listing of King Solomon's great wealth, of which some came from his apparent vassals and lesser potents.
+Commentators there link the word ereb to the Hebrew word for dependence, guarantee, guarantor, patron, and collateral (see for example Genesis 45:32).
+Commentators explicitly assume these Kings of Ereb are linked with the ethnic grouping, Arab.
+The etymology thus means Arabs were vassal kings or lords, in this case, subservient to the ruling Jewish kings of the time and region.

 The early Nabateans are also referred to as ʿarvim in Nehemiah 4:7 and the singular ʿarvi is applied to Geshem a leader who opposed Nehemiah.
 This term is identical to ʿaravi in unvowelled text but traditionally vowelized differently.
 It is usually translated "Arabian" or "Arab" and was used in early 20th century Hebrew to mean Arab.
 However it is unclear if the term related more to ʿarav or to ʿerev.
 On the one hand its vowelization resembles that of the term ʿarvati (Arbathite) which is understood as an adjective formed from ʿaravah; thus it is plausibly a similarly formed adjective from ʿarav and thus a variant of ʿaravi.
 On the other hand, it is used in 2 Chronicles 21:16 for a seemingly different people located in Africa plausibly the same Africans referred to as an ʿerev (mix of people) in Ezekiel 30:5.
 Any of the other meanings of the root are also possible as the origin of the name.